|NOTE: For a complete copy of the Rules and Regulations that contains all of the appendix please request one from the Wintergardens Park Office|

 OFF SEASON AND SEASON

 Season runs from October 1 to April 30.
 “Off season” is May 1 to September 30.
-There will be no sub-leases or rentals in the off season without Board approval.
+There will be no sub-leases in the off season without Board approval.

 PARK DIRECTORY AND PARK BROCHURE